SATs Week: You’ve Got This! 5-step Game Plan

 So, the time has come.
-SATs week 2020 is upon us.
-On Monday morning, after months (hopefully years) of preparation, the nation’s Year 6 children will sit down to the first of 2020’s Key Stage 2 National Assessments.
+SATs week is upon us.
+On Monday morning, after months (hopefully years) of preparation, the nation’s Year 6 children will sit down to the first of their Key Stage 2 National Assessments.

 Year 6 teachers across the land will be pacing halls and classrooms, catching glimpses of questions and hoping beyond hope that the primary school children in their classes will do their very best.